BeeEvolved/ThumbWars/README.md

    - Submit a detailed description of their hardware design, including schematics, parts list, and assembly instructions.
    - Firmware should be provided as a downloadable package with documentation.
    - A video demonstration showing the hardware in operation is required.
-   - No alterations can be made to your fork after October 1, 2024.
+   - No alterations can be made to your fork after 2/20/2025.

 4. **Judging Process:**
    - An expert panel of judges will evaluate each entry based on the five categories.